ZalarA/zalara.github.io/readme.md

 	Constructive approach to the truncated moment problem on reducible cubic curves: hyperbolic-type relations
 	</a>, Banach J. Math.
 Anal.
 20, 44 (2026)
     (<a href="https://zalara.github.io/Papers/TMP_cubic_reducible_2.pdf">pdf</a>).
-* with <a href="https://mathscinet.ams.org/mathscinet/author?authorId=1048067">S. Yoo</a>: <a href="https://zalara.github.io/Papers/TMP_cubic_reducible_2.pdf">Constructive approach to the truncated moment problem on reducible cubic curves: Hyperbolic type relations</a>, to appear in Banach Journal of Mathematical Analysis.
 * with <a href="https://rnailwal.github.io/">R. Nailwal</a>: <a href="https://www.sciencedirect.com/science/article/pii/S0024379524004816">The truncated univariate rational moment problem</a>, Linear Algebra Appl.
 708 (2025) 280-301.
  	(<a href="https://zalara.github.io/Papers/RTMP-revision.pdf">pdf</a>)
 * with <a href="https://mathscinet.ams.org/mathscinet/author?authorId=1048067">S. Yoo</a>: